 Accommodation Manager

-Accommodation managers direct and control the operations of privately and publicly owned hotels, motels, campgrounds, trailer parks, camps, hostels and post-secondary school residences.
+Accommodation managers direct and control the operations of privately and publicly owned hotels, motels, campgrounds, trailer parks, camps, bed and breakfasts, hostels and post-secondary school residences.

 General Manager, Hotel Manager, Motel Manager